hyp3rd/titanic/README.md

 ### Build the API

-There are two ways here available to build the API code; a targetted method and a [cross-plattform builder script](./build.bash); both allow to create portable executables, compatible with [Alpine Linux](https://www.alpinelinux.org/), compiled statically linking C bindings `-installsuffix 'static'`, and omitting the symbol and debug info `-ldflags "-s -w"`.
+There are two ways here available to build the API code; a targetted method and a [cross-platform builder script](./build.bash).
+Both allow to create portable executables, compatible with [Alpine Linux](https://www.alpinelinux.org/), compiled statically linking C bindings `-installsuffix 'static'`, and omitting the symbol and debug info `-ldflags "-s -w"`.

 #### Targetted build, based on your system/architecture